 1. CIBC Monthly Income Fund

-The Canadian Imperial Bank of Commerce operates this monthly income fund and is one of Canada’s biggest income funds with about C$4.4 billion in assets.
+The Canadian Imperial Bank of Commerce operates this monthly income fund and is one of Canada’s most considerable income funds with about C$4.4 billion in assets.
 The fund invests in a mix of debt and equity securities that are diversified across many industries.
-The CIBC fund only invests in securities issued by some of Canada’s biggest and well-run companies and has compounded wealth at 5.5% CAGR over the last 10 years, excluding dividends.
+The CIBC fund only invests in securities issued by some of Canada’s most prominent and well-run companies and has compounded wealth at 5.5% CAGR over the last ten years, excluding dividends.
 Here are some CIBC Monthly Income Fund facts we found in the product sheet.
-The fund has a meagre expense ratio of 1.46% and a dividend yield of 5.67%.
+The fund has a low expense ratio of 1.46% and a dividend yield of 5.67%.
 The minimum investment in the fund is C$500 initially, with subsequent investments as low as C$25.
-Its biggest holdings include Canadian Housing Trust bonds, RBC, TD, Enbridge, etc. The fund has been operating for the last 23 years.
+Its most significant holdings include Canadian Housing Trust bonds, RBC, TD, Enbridge, etc. The fund has been operating for the last 23 years.

 2. RBC Monthly Income Fund

 The RBC is of Canada’s oldest and most respected institutions.
 This fund is multi-asset with 50.5% in debt instruments and the rest in equity.
 Like most monthly income vehicles, the RBC fund invests in top-tier companies and bonds diversified across multiple industries.
 In addition, this fund also invests in various foreign instruments like a US Dividend Fund, thus giving investors geographical diversification and a hedge against the CAD to some extent.
 The biggest sector holdings in equities include financials, industrials, and energy, while the biggest sector holdings in debt include government instruments followed by high rating corporate bonds.
 The fund has total net assets of C$7.62 billion.
-Over the past 10 years, the fund has returned 5.7% CAGR, plus dividends.
+Over the past ten years, the fund has returned 5.7% CAGR, plus dividends.
 The dividend yield of the fund is 3.21%, and its expense ratio is 1.16%.
 When looking for the best RBC Mutual funds to invest in, RBC Monthly Income Funds are important to consider.

 3. TD Monthly Income Fund

 The TD Monthly Income fund is designed to deliver consistent income to investors and primarily invests in stable dividend-paying securities.
 The fund is multi-asset and invests in equities, debt, and cash in a 60-30-10 ratio.
 The fund has an AUM of C$7.82B and an expense ratio of 1.48%.
 The fund also holds a tiny portion of its US equities and bonds for diversification purposes.
 A major difference between TD’s monthly income fund and others is that it has a shallow minimum initial investment of C$100 compared to at least C$500 for most others.
 The fund also offers pre-authorized purchase plans for as little as C$25.
-Its biggest holdings are in financial services, utilities, energy, and industrials.
+Its most significant holdings are in financial services, utilities, energy, and industrials.
 TD’s fund is also one of the best performers in the income fund space, with a 6.48% CAGR over the last ten years.
 Some of the best bonds in Canada are becoming more attractive as interest rates rise.
 Income funds investing in bonds will benefit from a rise in interest rates.